hiulit/kaleistyleguide/README.md

 ## Main goals and benefits

 * Fully documented CSS - No need to explain the benefits.
-* No dependencies, simply download the repository and run in your browser.
+* No dependencies, simply download the repository and run it in your browser.
 * Automatic generation of demo UI components.
 * Easy access for anyone: designers, developers, managers, users, etc.
 * Rapid development of projects by allowing developers to find the correct CSS and HTML for any given UI component.